BestTimesToVisit.com Logo

 food

-Don't leave Wroclaw without trying 'pierogi ruskie' (potato and cheese dumplings) from a 'Bar Mleczny' (Milk Bar).
-These are traditional, super affordable cafeterias serving Polish comfort food, and a plate of pierogi will cost you just a few dollars.
-Look for ones packed with locals – that's always a good sign!
+Don't leave Wroclaw without trying pierogi at a 'Bar Mleczny' (Milk Bar).
+These old-school cafeterias offer incredibly cheap and authentic Polish food, and you'll feel like a local grabbing a plate of delicious, homemade pierogi for just a few zloty.
+Look for places packed with locals, not just tourists.

 transport

-Wroclaw's Old Town is incredibly walkable, but for longer distances, get familiar with the trams.
-Purchase tickets from machines at tram stops or inside the trams themselves (though machines at stops are more reliable), and remember to validate your ticket immediately in the yellow machines onboard to avoid hefty fines.
-A day pass is usually the most economical option if you plan on using them frequently.
+Wroclaw's Old Town is incredibly walkable, but for longer distances, get familiar with the tram system.
+Purchase tickets from machines at stops or inside trams (though machines at stops are more reliable) and remember to validate your ticket immediately in the yellow machines onboard to avoid hefty fines.
+A day pass is usually the most economical option if you plan on using public transport more than a few times.

 culture